david-fale/reflections/sprint-3/my-reflections-sprint-3.md

 # Listening and Looping

 ### What was it like to be fully listened to?
+It was good, appreciated the active listening partner.

 ### What was it like to fully listen?
+It is very simmilar to what I do on a daily basis.